Portlander finds purpose in OSU Extension’s Oregon Naturalist Program

 “She’s leading nature walks and different programs,” Phillips said.
 “She helps plan events.
 She developed a nature haiku workshop.
 She wants to give her time.”

-Phillips said DaSilva has been instrumental in the attempts to revive an Oregon Naturalist Northern Willamette Valley chapter and creating a field course for the program’s North Willamette Valley-Portland ecoregion.
+Phillips said DaSilva has been instrumental in reviving an Oregon Naturalist Northern Willamette Valley chapter and helping create a field course for the North Willamette Valley–Portland ecoregion.

-A certified interpretive guide, DaSilva volunteers with outdoor organizations around the Willamette Valley, Mount Hood and the Columbia River Gorge.
-She’s a member of the Friends of Tryon Creek and has volunteered with several organizations including the Nature Conservancy and Trailkeepers of Oregon.
-She’s been leading guided nature walks at Henry Hagg Lake in Washington County since January 2023.
+A certified interpretive guide, DaSilva volunteers with organizations around the Willamette Valley, Mount Hood and the Columbia River Gorge.
+She’s a member of the Friends of Tryon Creek and has volunteered with groups including The Nature Conservancy and Trailkeepers of Oregon.
+She has led guided nature walks at Henry Hagg Lake since January 2023.

-Before she retired, DaSilva worked in the health care field, specifically with children on the autism spectrum and their families.
-She leads monthly hikes at Tryon Creek for adults and families experiencing autism.
+Before retiring, DaSilva worked in health care with children on the autism spectrum and their families.
+She now leads monthly hikes at Tryon Creek for adults and families experiencing autism.

 “I really don’t feel like I’m any different from a lot of people,” she said.
 “I’m an educator and interpreter.
 This program has had a huge impact on my life.
 I am always talking about it.
 It’s a wonderful way to connect with nature, with other like-minded people, to really make a contribution.”